sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 319**: Today we learned about the `Submit` Event Listener in JavaScript and Created a basic structure for a form submission.
   - **Day 320**: Today we implemented the `Submit` Event Listener to dynamically create user profile cards based on form input.
   - **Day 321**: Today we implemented the `mouseover` & `mouseout` Event Listener.
+  - **Day 322**: Today we implemented the `mousemove` Event Listener to create a dynamic cursor effect that follows the mouse movement.

 ## Getting Started.